 Who should have a PRM strategy?

 Businesses who do not sell directly to their end users will benefit the most from a PRM strategy.
-Industries like manufacturing, automotive, insurance, SaaS, and even hospitality and recreation that sell at least in part through a distribution channel should have an effective PRM strategy.
+Industries like manufacturing, building materials, automotive, insurance, SaaS, and even hospitality and recreation that sell at least in part through a distribution channel should have an effective PRM strategy.

 Businesses who primarily sell to their customers should consider a CRM solution.